bryanhce/sg-radio-vscode-extension/README.md

 # Welcome!

-SG radio is a vscode extension that streams Singapore Radio stations right in your vscode editor!
+SG radio is a lightweight vscode extension that streams Singapore Radio stations right in your VS Code editor!

 ## How to use

+### Intrusction
+1. Install the extension from the VS Code Marketplace.

+2. Press Command + P (or Ctrl + P on Windows/Linux), then type >sg-radio and hit Enter.

+3. Browse and select your preferred radio station from the list.

+### Video Demo

 [![Watch the demo](https://img.youtube.com/vi/QftFJei0v4g/0.jpg)](https://youtu.be/QftFJei0v4g)

+Click the image above to see the extension in action!

 ## List of stations supported